 Solving an instance of the Backhaul Profit Maximization Problem (BPMP) requires simultaneously solving two problems: (1) determining how to route an empty delivery vehicle back from its current location to its depot by a scheduled arrival time, and (2) selecting a profit-maximizing subset of delivery requests between various locations on the route subject to the vehicle's capacity.
 We propose and test a series of enhancements to the node-arc and triples mixed integer programming formulations of BPMP found in the literature and develop a multi-criteria Composite Index Method (CIM) to evaluate the results.
-We find that CPLEX takes 5 to 34 minutes to solve BPMP instances from the literature with 20 potential pickup/drop-off locations using the original node-arc model on the computers in our lab.
-Applying our own insights and adapting techniques from the literature on related problems, we develop an enhanced node-arc formulation that reduces the range of solution times of the 20-location instances to 32 to 114 seconds.
+We find that CPLEX takes 5 to 34 minutes (real time) to solve BPMP instances from the literature with 20 potential pickup/drop-off locations using the original node-arc model on the computers in our lab.
+Applying our own insights and adapting techniques from the literature on related problems, we develop an enhanced node-arc formulation that reduces the range of solution times of the 20-location instances to 31 to 105 seconds.
 Additionally, we solve problem instances that are twice as large (40 locations) as those solved in the literature.
-With the triples formulation from the literature, we find that the 20-location instances take between 2.37 to 21.02 seconds to solve.
+With the triples formulation from the literature, we find that the 20-location instances take between 2 to 21 seconds to solve.
 Using our enhanced triples formulation, however, we solve these same instances in six seconds or less.
-Comparing our two enhanced formulations, we solve 40-location instances in an average of 7.5 minutes with the enhanced triples formulation compared to an average of 50 hours with the enhanced node-arc formulation.
-Additionally, we find that the average time to solve 50-node instances with the enhanced triples formulation is just under 40 minutes.
+Comparing our two enhanced formulations, we solve 40-location instances in an average of 7 minutes with the enhanced triples formulation compared to an average of 92 hours with the enhanced node-arc formulation.
+Additionally, we find that the average time to solve 50-node instances with the enhanced triples formulation is 36 minutes.